SchoolListit/SchoolListIt-Platform/README.md

 ### Instead of complaining, I created SchoolListit.

 SchoolListIt pulls it all together into one easily discernable format that parents, grandparents, and guardians from a wider variety of backgrounds can understand.
+Parents balancing work and life need 'at a glance' access to which school assignments are due and when - right on thier phones, organized by child, and checked off as complete - that is exactly what the SchoolListIt App does.

 SchoolListit is currently a free and open platform for parents, teachers, and anyone in a student’s support network.
 Instead of reinventing what teachers and schools are likely to use, I chose to build a React App that can feed from any existing system's data via REST API, and consolidate diverse learning tools in one place.

 The possibilities are endless when you approach a problem from a new angle.
 I designed SchoolListIt considering education from outside the classroom and outside the boardroom.
 SchoolListIt pairs React with WordPress.
 Because even though we may not know exactly what we need today, **I’d bet there’s a plugin for that**.

-In other words, Open Source Developers Worldwide, can create future plugins to meet unknown future needs as apposed to School Systems limiting themselves by opting for Private Closed Source Proprietary Solutions, then constantly beholding to a For Profit Company for the Rules of Engagement.
+In other words the global open source developer community can rapidly create plugins, npm packages, and add ons to more rapidly and more cost effectively meet unexpected future needs of school systems.
+Private closed source proprietary solutions can never move as fast as a motivated open source community, and Covid-19 has shown us just how important is it for school systems to prepare for the unexpected.
+As an industry, we owe it to our children to facilitate and stimulate rapid development in this area lest we risk leaving children behind - And that is unacceptable.

 ## The Platform
 ### A fresh approach